-Federal Insurance Company Limited is a name in the field of Insurance Industry in Bangladesh representing a perfect combination of expert knowledge and diverse experience.
-The Board of Directors of the Company consists of leading Industrialist, exporters, importe rs and businessmen of the country who play major role in the sphere of trade, commerce and industry including insurance business.
-The Company was registered on the 11 November 1987 as public limited company under the companies’ Act.
-1913 and obtained Insur ance Registration Certificate on the 17 November, 1987 13 and was formally inaugurated on the 20 December, 1987 for underwriting Marine, Fire, Motor, Personal Accident, Aviation and Miscellaneous Insurance.
-The company’s initial paid up capital of BDT 30.00 million only.
+Federal Insurance Company Limited is a name in the field of the Insurance Industry in Bangladesh representing a perfect combination of expert knowledge and diverse experience.
+The Board of Directors of the Company consists of leading industrialists, exporters, importers, and businessmen of the country who play major roles in the sphere of trade, commerce, and industry including the insurance business.
+The Company was registered on 11 November 1987 as a public limited company under the companies’ Act.
+1913 and obtained Insurance Registration Certificate on 17 November, 1987 and was formally inaugurated on 20 December 1987 for underwriting Marine, Fire, Motor, Personal Accident, Aviation, and Miscellaneous Insurance.
+The company’s initial paid-up capital of BDT 30.00 million only.
 The shares of the company are listed with both Dhaka and Chittagong stock exchanges as a publicly quoted company.
-Renowned insurance personalities and first Commerce Minister of Peoples Republic of Bangladesh late Mr. M R Siddiqui fou nder Managing Director of the company.
-Mr. A K M Sarwardy Chowdhury is present Managing Director of the company who is oldest and most experienced Managing Director in insurance industry of the country.
-The vast experience of the members of the Board of Directors of the Company, their financial standing, personal image and social status coupled with technically qualified, highly experienced and a dedicated management team have made this Company one of the leading private general insurance organizations in this country within a very short period.
-To be an insurer of World Standards and the most preferred choice for clientele a t the domestic and global level that will keep the customer satisfaction as focal point of all our operations, adopt the best international practices in underwriting, claims and customer service, be the most innovative in product development, establish presence all over Bangladesh, ensure sustain ed value addition to all stake holders and to uphold Corporate Value & Corporate Governance.
+Renowned insurance personalities and the first Commerce Minister of the People’s Republic of Bangladesh late Mr. M R Siddiqui former Managing Director of the company and later Mr. A K M Sarwardy Chowdhury was the Managing Director of the company who is oldest and most experienced Managing Director in the insurance industry of the country.
+The vast experience of the members of the Board of Directors of the Company, their financial standing, personal image, and social status coupled with the technically qualified, highly experienced, and dedicated management team have made this Company one of the leading private general insurance organizations in this country within a very short period.
+To be an insurer of World Standards and the most preferred choice for clientele at the domestic and global level that will keep the customer satisfaction as focal point of all our operations, adopt the best international practices in underwriting, claims and customer service, establish presence all over Bangladesh, ensure sustained value addition to all stakeholders and uphold Corporate Value and Corporate Governance.